YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

        to restrict access to the global variable ``^Population``.

-Since YottaDB locks acquisitions are always timed for languages other than M, it is not possible for applications to `deadlock
+Since YottaDB locks acquisitions are always timed for languages other than M, it is not in principle possible for applications to `deadlock
 <https://en.wikipedia.org/wiki/Deadlock>`_ on YottaDB
 locks.
 Consequently defensive application code must always validate the return code of calls to acquire locks.
+As a practical matter, it is possible to set timeouts that are long enough that users may perceive applications to be hung.

 --------------------------------
 Locks and Transaction Processing